giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

   LORENZ:
-    title : Does the flap of a butterfly’s wings in Brazil set off a tornado in Texas? seriesinfo : American Association for the Advancement of Science, 139th Meeting author :
+    title : Does the flap of a butterfly's wings in Brazil set off a tornado in Texas? seriesinfo : American Association for the Advancement of Science, 139th Meeting author :
       -